borgius/brop/README.md

 - Extension API overhead compared to direct browser control
 - Cannot access chrome:// internal pages (security restriction)
 - Requires bridge server to be running for external connections
+- JavaScript execution on file:// URLs has some restrictions

 ## Security Notes